 - reporting results of the research endeavour, both positive and negative

-- Make their members aware of their responsibility to share freely the results of such research through a range of dissemination routes including databases, publication in appropriate professional journals, conference presentations, electronic media and the national press.
+- make their members aware of their responsibility to share freely the results of such research through a range of dissemination routes including databases, publication in appropriate professional journals, conference presentations, electronic media and the national press

 |Approval, review and related policy information|

-Approved at the 15th General Meeting of WCPT, June 2003 (replaced Declaration of Principle: Validation of practice techniques and technologies).Edited and re-approved at the 17th General Meeting of WCPT June 2011.
+Approved at the 15th General Meeting of WCPT, June 2003 (replaced Declaration of Principle: Validation of practice techniques and technologies).

-|Date for review:||2015|
+|Date for review:||2019|

 |Related WCPT Policies:||